SwapSpot-FullStack/SwapSpot-Ecommerce-Backend/README.md

 # SwapSpot Ecommerce (Backend)

-This is the backend API for SwapSpot, a marketplace platform.
-It provides authentication, user management, listings, transactions, and messaging services.
+Welcome!
+This is the backend API part of my full stack web application SwapSpot.
+SwapSpot is intended to be a marketplace platform.
+In here you will find provides authentication, user management, listings, transactions, and messaging services.

 ## Built with: